-Thong of Educe provide us the information neces ssary to make informed choices for our school communities.
-Y While our committees have focus safety and sanitation of our faciliteachers have focused on the confidence of education for all students.
-Our diplan was created with input from stakeholders and enabled our teaddress learners who had limited well as those that had all of the rechnological supplies.
-We have Arizona Online Charter School for allow our families to remain at his their need. ities, our ntinuity of istance learning n all achers to d resources as necessary partnered with or our district to Y We rely on the CDC, the Arizona Health and the Superintendent of give us the information necessar of Instruction to y to make Y While our committees have focus safety and sanitation of our faciliteachers have focused on the confidence of education for all students.
-Our displan was created with input from stakeholders and enabled our tenaddress learners who had limited well as those that had all of their technological supplies.
-We have Arizona Online Charter School for allow our families to remain at his their need.
-Y We rely on the CDC, the Arizona Health and the Superintendent of
+Control of Editor provide us the information necessary to make informed choices for our school communities.
+Appropriate accommodations for children Υ While our committees have focused on the with disabilities with respect to health and safety and sanitation of our facilities, our safety policies teachers have focused on the continuity of education for all students.
+Our distance learning plan was created with input from all stakeholders and enabled our teachers to address learners who had limited resources as well as those that had all of the necessary technological supplies.
+We have partnered with Arizona Online Charter School for our district to allow our families to remain at home if that is their need.
+Coordination with State and local health Υ We rely on the CDC, the Arizona Department of officials Health and the Superintendent of Instruction to give us the information necessary to make informed choices for our school communities.